-Some justice system leaders have initiated major changes in policy and practice at an unprecedented pace.
-New working practices have been introduced, technologies leveraged to facilitate remote working and protocols adapted to prioritise high risk offences.
-Deloitte research found that these changes were facilitated by a more collaborative approach across agencies during the crisis.
+In response, justice system leaders have initiated big changes in policy and practice at an unprecedented pace.
+They've introduced new working practices and technologies to facilitate remote work and have adapted protocols to prioritize high-risk offences.
+Our research found that these changes were made possible through a more collaborative approach between criminal justice agencies during this crisis.

-While leaders are positive about the benefits of the changes there are also some concerns.
-For instance, there is a backlog in some areas like courts and probation services and the long-term impact of COVID-19 on the justice system is yet unknown.
+While leaders are positive about the potential benefits of these changes, there are some concerns.
+There remains a backlog in some areas, like courts and probation services, and the long-term impact of COVID-19 on the justice system is still unknown.

-To use the pandemic as a catalyst for system transformation, justice leaders are starting to ask three fundamental questions:
+To use the pandemic as a catalyst for system transformation, justice leaders are asking three fundamental questions:

-- How to retain the best of the COVID-19-inspired changes, whilst dealing effectively with the legacy of recent events?
+- How can we retain the best of the COVID-19-inspired changes, while dealing effectively with the legacy of recent events?

-- How to make fundamental transformations in areas where the pandemic has exposed a need?
+- How do we make fundamental transformations in areas where the pandemic has exposed a need?

-- How to rapidly gather the right evidence to ensure the best possible decisions in ongoing service transformation are made?
+- How do we gather the right evidence to ensure the best possible decisions in ongoing service transformation are made?

-Based on interviews with over 50 senior leaders this paper explores how COVID-19 has impacted justice systems across the world, shares examples of how leaders have responded and adapted, and discusses each of the three questions above.
+Based on interviews with over 50 senior leaders, the report—COVID-19 and the criminal justice system—provides answers to these questions.
+It also explores how the pandemic has impacted justice globally, offering examples of how leaders have responded and adapted.

-This paper is part of a Future of Criminal Justice collection – explore other papers.
+This report is part of a Future of criminal justice collection.